innerspirit/spartz-challenge-solution/README.md

 # Spartz Coding Challenge

+This is my solution to the Spartz Coding Challenge.

 ## Build A Simple REST API

 We have included a set of sample data in `cities.csv` and `users.csv`.
 Please implement a few basic operations on the data provided, including listing the cities in a given state, listing cities near another city, and registering a visit to a particular city by a user.
 You may use whatever language or tools you wish to complete the exercise.
 Keep in mind that you may be asked to extend your solution in an on-site interview.